gdytch/CL/readme.md

 ### Set up Variables

- - Go to your app folder and open .env file
+ - Go to your app folder and open the .env file
  - Set the variables for your database
  ```
   ...